 So, like 60 percent of Portland’s Black population, she kept on renting.

-Homeownership rates among people of color consistently fall well below that of their white counterparts.
+Homeownership rates among people of color consistently fall well below that of their White counterparts.
 And the Black homeownership rate is consistently the lowest: 40 percent of Black residents in the Portland metro area are homeowners, according to 2021 Census figures, compared to more than 65 percent of White residents.
-That’s a 25 percent gap for 2021, the fourth largest homeownership disparity in the nation.
+That’s a 25 percent gap for 2021.

 Nationally, at 30 percent, the gap between Black and White homeownership is as bad as it was in 1900, more than 100 years ago.
 That’s prior to anti-discrimination laws, including the Fair Housing Act of 1968 that technically prohibited redlining and lending discrimination, and changes to policies that systematically excluded Black Americans from homeownership and the social and financial stability it brought with it.